||Areas of Interest

 170 St. George St., Room 205

-Scott’s current book project, Slandering the Sacred: Law, Media, and Religious Affect in Colonial India, is a study of the sections of the Indian Penal Code that criminalize wounding “religious feelings.”
-The book situates these laws within the history of religious polemics in nineteenth and early twentieth century India, particularly those of the Arya Samaj, as well as within the global history of the liberal ideals of free speech, secular governance, and print publicity.
+Scott’s current book project, Slandering the Sacred: Law and Religious Affect in Colonial India, is a study of the sections of the Indian Penal Code that criminalize wounding “religious feelings.”
+The book situates these so-called blasphemy laws within the history of religious polemics in nineteenth and early twentieth century India, particularly those of the Arya Samaj, as well as within the global history of liberal ideas about free speech, secular governance, and print publicity.
 As a whole, the book asks how affect or emotion became part of state efforts to define and govern religion, both within India and beyond.

 Recent Undergraduate Courses

 - Introduction to Religion, Media, and Popular Culture

 - Stranger Things: Religious Objects in Theory and Practice

 Spiritual Despots: Modern Hinduism and the Genealogies of Self-Rule (Chicago, 2016; Primus, 2018)

 Imagining the Public in Modern South Asia, co-edited with Brannon Ingram and SherAli Tareen (Routledge, 2016)

 “Only Connect: Three Reflections on the Sociality of Secularism.”
 Cambridge Journal of Postcolonial Literary Inquiry6 (1):48-69.

 “Translated Liberties: Karsandas Mulji’s Travels in England and the Anthropology of the Victorian Self,” Modern Intellectual History (online, print forthcoming).